mateusbehrend/Cheapest_Flights_Webscraper/README.md

-Given any set of dates and departure/arrival locations, the script automates scraping the cheapest flights from Expedia.
+Given any set of dates and departure/arrival locations, this script automates scraping the cheapest flights from Expedia.
 It then emails a Pandas DataFrame with the results.